PRISON: Unmasking the Criminal Potential of Large Language Models: PRISON: Perspective Recognition In Statement ObservatioN

 \subsection{Scenario Construction}

-To support the framework with simulated contexts, we designed a diverse set of realistic crime scenarios.
-For this purpose, we selected 10 crime-tagged movies with an average rating above 7.0 from the IMDb dataset as the source material.
+To support the framework with simulated contexts, we designed a set of realistic crime scenarios.

+\textbf{Source Material.} For this purpose, we selected 10 crime-tagged films rated above 7.0 from the IMDb dataset as the source material.
 The selected cases span multiple levels of criminal severity, including accidental incidents, premeditated murders, and professional crimes, in order to capture a wide range of criminal motivations and behavioral patterns.
-Moreover, we focused on classic detective-style narratives that closely resemble real-life situations, with coherent plot structures and complete, reproducible crime scenes.

-To ensure a comprehensive evaluation, we included three types of scenarios: individual criminal planning, collaborative criminal interaction, and adversarial police-criminal confrontation.
-In the process of extracting these scenes, we took measures to prevent LLMs from relying on prior knowledge of the movies.
-Specifically, we obfuscated critical elements such as character names and locations, without altering the core logic of the scene.
-During the evaluation, we also examined the model's reasoning process to confirm that responses were not derived from memorized plotlines.
+Furthermore, to ensure that implicit narrative outcomes do not steer LLM reasoning, we balanced the dataset with an equal number of films ending in detective success and criminal success.

+\textbf{Scenario Rewriting.} Since narratives inspired by real-life experiences are widely considered distilled representations of realities, we focus on classic detective-style stories to mirror realities, featuring logically structured plots and complete, reproducible crime scenes.
+We extracted full narrative plots from the source films and employed GPT-4o to systematically rewrite them, introducing controlled variations to key elements such as character names, identities, and locations~\citep{ baker2016screenplay, batty2017screenwriting}.
+These elements were treated as units of mutation, while the core criminal logic of the original scripts was preserved.

+\textbf{Recognition Verification.} To ensure that LLMs' behavior is not influenced by memorized knowledge of the source films, each rewritten scenario underwent a recognition verification step prior to downstream evaluation.
+Specifically, we prompted a suite of tested LLMs with different query formulations, including zero-shot~\citep{brown2020language, mu2024navigating}, paraphrased~\citep{liu2024monotonic, ngweta2025towards}, and instruction-tuned prompts~\citep{ouyang2022training, sivarajkumar2024empirical}, to identify the original film from which a given scenario was adapted.
+A scenario was deemed valid only if no model could correctly recognize the source film under any tested prompting strategy.
+This filtering ensures that model behaviors reflect generalizable reasoning rather than recall of known plotlines.
+In practice, none of the 60 rewritten scenarios were successfully mapped back to their original films, supporting the validity of this procedure.